-This dish is a great combination of sweet and savoury that adds a tang to any dinner.
+This dish is a great combination of sweet and savory that adds a tang to any dinner.
 Best of all, it’s great for you, too.
-Blackberries are packed with vitamin C which supports our immune health, and dietary fibre, which is great for good gut health.
+Blackberries are packed with vitamin C which supports our immune health, and dietary fiber, which is great for good gut health.

 For the couscous:

 Preheat the oven to 170C/fan or 150C/gas mark 3.

 Place all the ingredients except the blackberries in a large, lidded oven proof casserole dish.
 Add 1/2 tsp salt and some freshly ground black pepper.
 Stir to combine everything, breaking up the tomatoes if they are whole.